|WYSIWYG Welsh Terriers

 HOW WE MATCH PUPPIES TO HOMES

-As the puppies grow and their personalities are revealed through formal temperament testing
+As the puppies grow and their personalities are revealed through formal aptitude testing and

-and close observation, we review our applications to determine the characteristics of the
+close observation, we review our applications to determine the characteristics of the homes

-homes available.
-We talk again with the prospective families and select a home for each
+available.
+We talk again with the prospective families and select a home for each puppy that

-puppy that offers an environment closest to that which we believe will be ideal for that
+offers an environment closest to that which we believe will be ideal for that individual.
+All things

-individual.
-All things being equal, we select the home that has been on the waiting list the
+being equal, we select the home that has been on the waiting list the longest.

 The first pups to go to their new homes will be those who we will not be including in our

 breeding program.
 We make these decisions when the puppies are approximately sixteen